miner/wilkins/README.md

 Clojure version (taken from `*clojure-version*`).  `clojure` is a synonym for `clj`.
 The vars `java` and `jdk` have the version of the JDK.

-A def requirement simply requires that the name symbol has been declared (it could be a var, class, record type, etc.)  It is specified with `@` prefix, such as `@clojure.core/*data-readers*`.
-There is no versioning for def requirements.
+A feature requirement without a version simply requires that var exist.
+You can also require that a Java class exists by using its name as the feature symbol.
+As in Clojure, a  Java class is named by a simple symbol (no namespace) containing internal periods -- for example, `java.util.concurrent.ForkJoinPool`.

 Boolean combinations use list expressions beginning with `and`, `or` or `not`.
 For example: `(and jdk1.6+ clj1.5+)`.